-Fundamentalist religions -- back off.
-Those who oppose this right for religious reasons, should back off.
-If someone wishes to suffer because it's part of God's plan, no matter how great their agonies, more power to them.
-But don't try to get in the way of our right to make a different choice.
+Those who oppose this right for religious reasons, should cease and desist.
+If someone wishes to suffer because it’s part of God’s plan, no matter how great their agonies, more power to them.
+But don’t try to get in the way of our right to make a different choice.

 Important note: Today, when they’re well, many people think they would never want aid-in-dying.
 But none of us can know how we are going to feel when we’re suffering.

 There’s no “slippery slope.”
 Years of experience in the US (where the Oregon law was first passed in 1994) and in European countries with death-with-dignity laws, prove that no one is being pressured to end their lives.
 Aid in dying laws include stringent protections for the vulnerable.
 The “slippery slope” is not a real concern.